ASarahS/Foxtrot_Visualization/README.md

 The placeholder <repository> is replaced by whatever repository one is analyzing.
 The repository of the main running example is Novetta/CLAVIN, which means
 <placeholder> is replaced with `Novetta_CLAVIN`.

+## Additional work

+To make use of another team's output, we chose to generate some visualizations from the repositories collected by team Romeo.
+The data we used can be found in `data/repositories_with_dependencies_romeo.csv`.
+Some of the resulting class map can be found in the `data/visualizations` directory.
+To make this work, the script `process/romeo.sh` reads the input file and executes our process on some random collected projects.